peteclark82/node-fluid/README.md

 ### go(callback)

-Executes all queued method calls against their registered application contexts, then invokes the specified callback when successfully completed, or any of the methods error.
+Executes all queued method calls against their registered application contexts, then invokes the specified callback when completed, or any of the methods error.

+If multiple flow control groups have been created, each group will be executed in series.

 __Arguments__

-* callback(err, res) - A callback which is invoked after all of the methods have been run, or an error has occurred.
-If no errors occurr, res will be an array of return values which were passed to each method callback.
+* callback(err, res) - A callback that is invoked after all of the methods have been run, or an error occurrs.
+If no error occurrs, res will be an array of return values that were passed to each method callback.
   If multiple flow control queues have been executed it will be an array (entry for each queue) of arrays (entry for each method return value)